andybega/spduration/README.md

 To do
 ---

- * icews top-level wrapper
- * predict method for loglog
- * loglog estimation
+ * test spdur.crisp, loglog methods
- * packagebuilder
+ * packagebuilder, system commands
  * manuals
  * duration build function
+ * new data example and demo code
+ * test code in packagebuilder